LAST UPDATE: 27 January 2021

 Our centres for the community are open with a full range of activities on offer.
 Day care services are running currently from St Mary’s in Byfleet and The Vyne in Knaphill.
 All centres have been updated with new look cafes and family-friendly play areas.

 The Handyperson service is operating as normal although priority will be given to work required for hospital discharge.
 All works are conducted following the latest social distancing and Protective Personal Equipment (PPE) requirements.

 Our Homesafe Plus service is not operating in its usual format due to staffing capacity at local hospitals.
 Hospitals will continue to refer patients to relevant council services where possible.

-Vulnerable people known to us are being supported and the engagement with community networks is being developed.
-We will be redirecting further colleagues, including staff of partner facilities we have closed, to support this activity.
+Vulnerable people known to us are being supported and engagement with community networks continue.

 Council Tax payments will be taken as usual.